steno-aarhus/research/about/quarto.md

     [GDPR](https://gdpr-info.eu/).
 While we don't fall under the [Danish web accessibility
     law](https://www.retsinformation.dk/eli/lta/2018/692) as the website
-    is not targeted to the general public, ensuring that more people can be able to read or navigate the website in an accessible way is an ideal and goal we still have.
+    is not targeted to the general public, ensuring that more people are able to read or navigate the website in an accessible way is an ideal and goal we still have.
 -   We want the tool to be a tool that is commonly used by researchers in their own work, so they don't have to learn a whole other tool